 There are no guarantees in a self-defense situation, not even if you hit first.

 Let’s assume that you can’t de-escalate the conflict and escape is not an option.
 You have decided to use a preemptive strike for self-defense to make sure you get home in one piece.
 OK, which strike do you use?
 There’s an easy answer to this:

 The one that gets the job done.

 This answer is easy but it doesn’t help you much.
 It does bring forward a critical aspect though: the technique you select must be one you are confident is the right choice in that specific context.
-Regardless of which technique you prefer, pick one that solves the specific situation you are in at that point in time.
+Regardless of which technique you prefer, pick one that solves the specific situation you are in.
 Not what worked in a radically different context for different reasons.
 Not what your buddy once said worked for him.
 But what you believe is the best choice for you, right then and there.

 Here are some points to consider when you select a technique.

 - You have practiced the technique extensively for this purpose.
-Now’s not the time to try that spinning back kick you once saw in a movie.
-Select a technique you have trained specifically as a preemptive strike.
-It will not only be more effective than picking one at random, you’ll be more confident in using it and therefor increase your odds of success.
+Now’s not the time to try that jump spinning back kick you once saw in a movie.
+Select a technique you trained specifically as a preemptive strike.
+It will not only be more effective than picking one at random, but you’ll be more confident in using it and increase your odds of success.

 - Committed versus uncommitted preemptive strike.
 You can use a preemptive strike to cover your exit and get away from the guy or as a set-up for follow-up techniques to take him out or do more damage.
 Techniques that work for the first goal don’t always work well for the second and vice versa.
 So determine which goal you are going for first and train accordingly.
 There are two critical elements to make this work: types of impact and target selection.
 Those two are beyond the scope of this article but I’ll link to some additional information in the resources section.